sumaris-net/ngx-sumaris-components/doc/build.md

 # Building from source

-Technologies: SUMARiS App is an Ionic 5 + Angular 9 App.
+SUMARiS Angular Components used Ionic Framework and Angular.

-This article will explain how to install your environment, then build the application.
+This article will explain how to install your environment, then build the library.

 ## Installation tools, and get sources